 An advance care plan is a way to record your wishes in terms of current and future medical care.
 It is an ongoing process of talking with those closest to you and getting information to help you make decisions about your care.
 It can include end of life planning.
 Read more about advance care planning.

 Find out about services early on that can help you and help your carer to support you.
-Start with a free half hour consultation with an Alzheimer's NZ senior trustee.
+Start with a free half-hour consultation with the Public Trust.
 This is available to existing and newly diagnosed dementia patients, their families and supporters.
 Freephone 0800 156 015 to book.

 Learning about your condition

-Free half hour consultation with an Alzheimer's NZ senior trustee Open to existing and newly diagnosed dementia patients, their families and supporters.
+The Pubic Trust offers a free half-hour consultation Open to existing and newly diagnosed dementia patients, their families and supporters.
 Freephone 0800 156 015 to book.

 - More dementia support groups